Discover more at Dunham Massey

 The activities are most suitable for Key Stage 1 and 2 pupils, however all school groups and ages are welcome.

-Schools can benefit from an Educational Group Membership, which is an annual membership giving free access to the whole school group at National Trust places.
+Schools can get free admission by taking out an Education Group Access Pass (EGAP).
+This is an annual membership giving free access to all National Trust sites (terms and conditions apply).

 Registered tourist board guides (on production of a valid badge), coach drivers and tour leaders escorting groups of 15 or more.
 National Trust members also receive free entry, so it is at your discretion whether to refund the entrance fee to members if you have included it in your package – this is not refunded by the National Trust.